 Truman Scholarship Foundation*

 Funds up to $30,000 for graduate study; selects approximately 60 juniors annually who have the potential to become “change agents” in many walks of life, such as education, government, and public administration.
-Informational videos can be found here.
+An informational video for the Truman Scholarship Foundation can be found here.

 Supports a second B.A. or graduate study in a wide array of fields at Oxford University, Oxford, England.
-Informational videos can be found here.
+Informational videos for the Rhodes Trust can be found here.

 Supports graduate study in any field available at Cambridge University, England.
-Informational videos can be found here.
+Informational videos for Gates-Cambridge can be found here.

 Supports graduate study in a wide array of fields at one of several universities in the UK, including Scotland.